actblue/fec-data-interview-problem/README SrDaQuestions.md

 **Tools**:
-BI tool, R or Python preferred
+Python or R (required) and BI tool

 **Instructions**: